Rogers council encourages masks, vaccinations

 Hines encouraged people to get health information directly from their doctors.

 "We need to get vaccinated; we need to wear masks until we do," he said on Aug.
-10. " Until we can get the transmission rates down to a manageable numbers in the community, we need to do what it takes to make everybody safe.
-Our 11 and under citizens don't get a choice in this matter, and I think we owe it to them to help carry them across the finish line."
+10. " Until we can get the transmission rates down to a manageable numbers in the community, we need to do what it takes to make everybody safe. "

 Councilwoman April Legere said on Aug.
 10 she received communication from Rogers residents with strong opinions on both sides of the issue.
 She noted elected officials should set an example and said she and her daughter will continue to wear a mask.